alylotfi/nestjs-interview/README.md

 # Spellbook NestJS Test

 Hey 👋 Welcome to Spellbook's NestJS Test - v1.
 The goal of this exercise is to determine your level of understanding of NestJS at a fundamental level.
-This test is intended for mid-level developers.

 ## The App